mixxxdj/website/content/news/2021-02-23-build-infrastructure-updates.md

 Historically, issues with the build servers have been a major factor why Mixxx releases have been so few and far between.
 We hope that by having this automated on a reliable service that we do not need to maintain ourselves, we can focus more on programming cool new features and getting Mixxx releases published more regularly.

 If you want to [get involved](https://mixxx.org/get-involved/) in making Mixxx more awesome, come introduce yourself on our [Zulip chat](https://mixxx.zulipchat.com/#narrow/stream/109123-introduce-yourself).
 You do not need to be a coder to contribute.
 Our new infrastructure makes contributing easier both for developers and testers!

+## Addendum: compiler caching on Windows

+After figuring out [undocumented requirements](https://github.com/mozilla/sccache/pull/963) for [sccache](https://github.com/mozilla/sccache), [fixing](https://github.com/mozilla/sccache/pull/962) a bug in it, and [fixing](https://github.com/google/googletest/pull/3291) another bug in [Google Test](https://github.com/google/googletest), and working around [a bug in GitHub Actions caching](https://github.com/actions/cache/issues/531), we have compiler caching [working on Windows](https://github.com/mixxxdj/mixxx/pull/3618).
+Windows builds now take 16-18 minutes.
+That is significantly longer than macOS which takes about 10 minutes, but it is a big improvement from 40 minutes per Windows build without compiler caching!